Configuring an Application

 Setting Environment Variables

-to modify environment variables for a deployed application.
+Use drycc config to manage environment variables for deployed applications.

 $ drycc help config